Galloway on Film: I Sat 20 Feet From a Serial Killer

 That third-world L.A., he says, is largely ignored by the media and under-served by an entertainment industry that’s making African-American period pieces such as 12 Years a Slave and Roots.
 Broomfield believes there’d be massively more interest if the killings had taken place on the west side.

 “Imagine that there were just three murders in Beverly Hills, let alone well over 100,” he says.
-(Many experts believe Franklin killed far more women than the number attributed to him.)
 “By the time the second murder had happened, you could be sure the whole of Beverly Hills would be closed down and they’d be doing house-to-house searches.
 They’d be flying in special [operations] teams from outside California.
 What the trial represented was people that no one really cares about.”

-Despite the extensive coverage given to the story by The Los Angeles Times, the editor mainly responsible for that coverage, and one of its chief reporters, both acknowledge coverage in most other media was light.
+Despite the extensive coverage given the story by The Times, the editor mainly responsible for it, and one of his chief reporters, both acknowledge coverage in most other media was light.

 Stephen Ceasar, who reported on the trial before leaving The Times for a job in public relations, says it’s “sad” how few people know about the case.